-Angels were giving out clues to local shepherds who were camping out in the desert under the Middle Eastern Skies.
-For days on end, shepherds would work and sleep outdoors, allowing the flock to graze on the steep slopes and spending the nights guarding the open sheepfolds.
-Desert nights can be pretty cold.
+Camping out in the desert under the Middle Eastern skies were local shepherds.
+For days on end, they would work and sleep outdoors, allowing the flock to graze on the steep slopes at daytime and guarding their open sheepfolds from predators at night.
+Desert nights could be quite cold.
 They most likely had a fire burning while taking turns in their night watch when, all of a sudden, night turned into day.